 Incoming freshman students may apply for the Woodrow Wilson Fellowship for a long-term project (over multiple years).

-Research Opportunities for Undergraduate Students within the JHU Anthropology Department
+Research Opportunities within the Department

 Homewood Institutional Review Board

 When you conduct research involving human subjects, you must submit an application for approval of your research through the Homewood Institutional Review Board.
 This board protects the rights and welfare of individuals participating in research.
 In most cases, anthropological research is classified “exempt from review,” but getting this classification still requires submission of materials in the semester before doing fieldwork.
 You must allow at least a month prior to your departure for approval.
-The HIRB website contains downloadable forms and other information.

 Study Abroad and Global Education